supabase-community/supabase-kt/README.md

 ✅ = full support

 ☑️ = partial support: no built-in OAuth/OTP link handling.
+Linux also has no support for persistent storage.

 🚧 = experimental/needs feedback